jDataView/jBinary/README.md

-<a href="http://blog.vjeux.com/2011/javascript/binaryparser-unleash-javascript-power.html">jParser</a> - Manipulating binary files made easy.
+jBinary - Manipulating binary files made easy.
 ================================

-jParser makes it easy to parse and build binary files in Javascript.
+jBinary makes it easy to parse and build binary files in JavaScript.
+It's derived from [jParser](https://github.com/vjeux/jParser) binary parsing library as new tool with full set of I/O operations for manipulations on binary data in JavaScript.

  * You write the structure once, it gets parsed or built automatically.
  * Both parsing and building processes can be extended with custom functions.
 It allows to manipulate non trivial files with ease.
- * It works both in the browser and NodeJS as it is powered by [jDataView](https://github.com/vjeux/jDataView).
+ * It works both in the browser and NodeJS as it is powered by [jDataView](https://github.com/vjeux/jDataView) (or, actually, it's [extended version](https://github.com/RReverser/jDataView) that is now successfully merged into primary repo).

 API
 ======